What we do and offer.

 There is much more to preventing and treating cardiovascular disease than just controlling high blood pressure or treating cholesterol.
-We often start by providing you with a machine to measure your blood pressure for a week to gain a true measure of this important factor, as well as extensive blood testing where appropriate to look for genetic and environmental causes of cardiovascular disease.
+We often do start by providing you with a machine to measure your blood pressure for a week to gain a true measure of this important factor, as well as extensive blood testing where appropriate to look for genetic and environmental causes of cardiovascular disease.
 We then consider a range of options to provide individual support.
 To find out more, please see our blog on this.
 Read Blog >

 Women’s and men’s health.